-24 Use low for traditional slow cooking, high, if you're using it as an electric stewpot.

-25 The light will come on, and cooking will start.
+- 24 Turn the control to low for traditional slow cooking, or to high, if you're using it as an electric stewpot. - 25 The light will come on, and cooking will start.

-FINISHED?
+finished?

-26 When the cooking time is over:

-- a) if you want to serve the food right away, turn the control to O, unplug the slow cooker (switch the socket off first, if it's switchable) - b) if you're not ready to serve, turn the control to warm, to keep the food warm till you're ready to serve
+- 26 When the cooking time is over: - a) if you want to serve the food right away, turn the control to \bigcirc , unplug the slow cooker (switch the socket off first, if it's switchable) - b) if you're not ready to serve, turn the control to warm, to keep the food warm till you're ready to serve serving